In this short tutorial, we’ll learn how to extract the year, month, and day from a given Date in Java.

-In this quick tutorial, we’ve explored how to extract integer values of Year, Month and Day from Date in Java.
+In this brief article, we explored how to extract integer values of Year, Month, and Day from Date in Java.

-We’ve shown how to extract these values using the old Date and Calendar classes as well as the new date-time library of Java8.
+We learned how to extract these values using the old Date and Calendar classes, as well as the new date-time library of Java8.

-The complete source code for snippets used in this tutorial is available over at Github.
+The complete source code for the snippets used in this article is available over at Github.